thanx-u-kim/DGDCN/README.md

 - torch==1.11.0 # PyTorch 1.11.0
 - pytorch-lightning==1.6.4
 - torchmetrics==0.9.0
 ```bash
 pip install -r requirements.txt
 ```

----
-## 📌 Publication Status
-> ⚠️ **Note:**
-> This work is based on our manuscript currently under **major revision** for submission to a peer-reviewed journal.
-> The paper is **not yet published**, and details may change in the final accepted version.
-> The README and repository will be updated once the manuscript is accepted.
----

 ## ✳️ Data Availability
 Due to security and privacy restrictions, the dataset used in the paper **cannot be shared**.